 The common method they used was to “sear” the steak in an extremely hot pan and then place it in the oven until it was the correct doneness.

-Reverse Searing, as the name suggests, is the exact opposite of Searing.
-The reverse sear method cooks the steak slowly on low heat in the oven until the right level of doneness is achieved, only then is the steak seared on a high heat.
+The reverse sear method, as the name suggests, is the exact opposite of Searing.
+To reverse sear steaks you will cook the steak slowly on low heat in the oven until the right level of doneness is achieved, only then is the steak seared on a high heat.

-This method is fantastic for producing steaks from medium-rare through to well done.
+This cooking technique is fantastic for producing steaks from medium-rare through to well done.
 Rare steaks are usually done adequately in a hot pan without the need to reverse sear, although it can be done.